queer/decompressor/README.md

-the de(c)ompressor operates on streams compression streams automagically. input streams are detected by magic numbers, output streams are determined by cli flags (or decompress if none given).
+the de(c)ompressor operates on streams compression streams automagically. input streams are detected by magic numbers, output streams are determined by cli flags (or decompress to plain text if none given).

 ## supported compression formats